The Truth About 5 Eating Disorder Myths

 Fact: There is no one eating disorder “look.”
 It is certainly not the stereotypical image mentioned above, and in most cases, it’s not something that is immediately apparent.
 Unfortunately, the idea that we’ll automatically know if our friends, family members, or others are struggling keeps many people ill in plain sight.

 Eating disorders are mental illnesses that have physical consequences.
 Some people experience weight changes as a result of their disorder; others do not.
-Like other mental illnesses, many eating disorder symptoms are invisible to the naked eye.
+As in other mental illnesses, many eating disorder symptoms are invisible to the naked eye.
 Distress about food and body weight, for example, is often kept private, and disordered behaviors can long be kept secret.
 Because eating disorders thrive in secrecy and isolation, we cannot just look for visible symptoms.
 We must see beyond the obvious to notice the deeper ways an insidious eating disorder may be affecting someone.